 Confused?
 What filler do I need?
 What do they mean?
 You’re injecting my face with WHAT???

-When you come in for a consultation I will assess your facial structure and areas of concern and determine the need a particular filler.
+When you come in for a consultation you will have a full facial assessment where you're facial shape, structure and areas of concern will be assessed and the need for a particular filler will be determined.
 Deeper and more superficial fillers can be used together to restore lost volume and contour the face for example.
 The use of wrinkle relaxing injections can also work synergistically with fillers.
 This is a case by case basis but it is nice to know there are a huge array of options for you.

 I focus on prevention, augmentation of natural features with aesthetially pleasing results.
 If you walk out and someone asks if you have had work done then I have failed at my job.

-Have a lovely day and please let me know if there are any topics you would like to hear more about (vampire facials anyone?)
+Have a lovely day and please let me know if there are any topics you would like to hear more about.

 Dr Kate x